sst/guide/_chapters/create-a-route-that-redirects.md

 - We use the `useAppContext` hook to check if the user is authenticated.

 - If the user is authenticated, then we simply render the `children` component.
-And if the user is not authenticated, then we use the `Redirect` React Router component to redirect the user to the login page.
+And if the user is not authenticated, then we use the `Navigate` React Router component to redirect the user to the login page.

 - We also pass in the current path to the login page (`redirect` in the query string).
 We will use this later to redirect us back after the user logs in.
 We use the `useLocation` React Router hook to get this info.